Chillu1/ModiBuff/README.md

     ...
 ```

-With the current newest master (not V0.2.0) we can clone only when needed (when using mutable state).
+We're not always using or changing mutable state in our effects, in these cases we can clone only when needed.
 `IMutableStateEffect` needs to be implemented, and it's property `UsesMutableState` needs to say if the effect is using
 mutable state. `IMutableStateEffect` is already part of `IStateEffect`.